lindadqd/java-docker-day-2/README.md

 ## Extension

-In addition to the ???? details add in ????
+In addition to the basic single user Micro-Blogging platform add the ability for it to have multiple users, who can interact with each other's posts (friend lists, upvotes, reposting etc).